azimuttapp/azimutt/libs/aml/docs/v1/README.md

 As seen in the [Columns](#-columns) section, a column can have several modifiers.

-`nullable` is a simple flag, telling the column can contain `null` values.
-In AML, by default columns are not nullable, this is the opposite of SQL but much more convenient and quick to write, as most of your columns should not be nullable.
+`nullable` is a simple flag, telling the column can contain `null` values. **In AML, by default columns are not nullable**, this is the opposite of SQL, but much more convenient and quick to write, as most of your columns should not be nullable.

 `pk` means *primary key*, use it to identify a column as a table primary key.
 You can use this flag in several columns to create a composite primary key.

 `index`, `unique` and `check` have a similar behavior.
 You can use them as flag to express the column property, but you can also give them a name using the `=` sign (ex: `unique=user_slug`).
-This name will be shown in the interface but also will allow to create a constraint on several columns sharing the same constraint name.
+This name will be shown in the UI but also will allow to create a constraint on several columns sharing the same constraint name.

 For the `check` constraint, you can use this name (or label) to define the condition.